DripEmail/gurgler/README.md

 ],
 ```

-* Version to introduces a new CLI command `configure`.
+* Version 2 introduces a new CLI command `configure`.
 Use it to build a `gurgler.json` in the project root.
 Webpack can use this file as shown in the following example to know how to build internal references to other files in the build directory.

 ```
 gurgler configure asdfasdfasdf some_branch